Why photo agencies pulled Kate Middleton’s mothers day photo

 Speculation on social media has been widespread, with members of the public wondering why Kate had not made any public appearances since December, and expressing concern for her health.

-However, efforts to shut down the gossip may have backfired after royal observers noticed inconsistencies in the photo's details.
+However, efforts to shut down the gossip backfired after royal observers noticed inconsistencies in the photo', leading to claims that it had been manipulated.

-The Associated Press (AP), Reuters, Getty Images, and Agence France-Presse (AFP) have all pulled the photograph from circulation.
-Kensington Palace has declined to comment.
+The Associated Press (AP), Reuters, Getty Images, and Agence France-Presse (AFP) all pulled the photograph from circulation later on Sunday.
+The Press Association follow suit on Monday morning, saying the palace had failed to give clarification.

+Shortly after, the Princess of Wales broke her silence over the picture row, saying: “Like many amateur photographers, I do occasionally experiment with editing.”

+“I wanted to express my apologies for any confusion the family photograph we shared yesterday caused.
+I hope everyone celebrating had a very happy Mother’s Day”.

 What was wrong with the picture?

 The picture appeared on William and Kate’s social media channels at 9am, shared with a Mother’s Day message from Kate.
-It is a photograph of the princess and her three children – George, Charlotte and Louis – credited to Prince William.
+It is a photograph of the princess and her three children – George, Charlotte and Louis – credited to Prince William and taken in Windsor.

 “Thank you for your kind wishes and continued support over the last two months,” she said.